angelojoe20/angelojoe20/README.md

 # Hi there, I'm Angelo Joe! 👋

-I'm a passionate Web Developer enthusiastic about coding and creating web applications.
+I'm a passionate Web Developer and  AI/Machine Learner enthusiastic about coding and creating web applications.
 Welcome to my GitHub profile!

 ## About Me
 - 👀 I'm interested in Web Development, AI/Machine Learning, and exploring new technologies.